alexharri/website/posts/grid-engine-performance.md

 ## Conclusion

-Aside from the positive effect this change had on GRIDs performance, I think it serves as a useful example to think about performance:
+Aside from the positive effect this change had on GRID's performance, I think it serves as a useful example to think about performance:

 > _Which information do we need to evaluate now, and which can we evaluate later?_
 >